What can educators do to help?

 Praise is most effective when adults are mindful of how and when they use it.
 When praising children, focus on their efforts and achievements.

 Praise that’s specific and acknowledges the processes of completing an activity or solving a problem helps develop children's learning and motivation.
-It teaches them what they're doping well.
+It teaches them what they're doing well.
 For example, you might say “You put away your toys so nicely”, “I noticed you were really trying hard at building that block tower” or “You've used so many bright colours in your painting.”
 Children can then use this learning when they have similar experiences in the future.

 Self-motivated children tend to stick at things for longer